kabdesov/escooters-almaty-analysis/github_repo_public/README.md

-# E-Scooter Analysis (Public Repository)
+# E-Scooter Analysis (Almaty)
-This code analyzes public discourse about e-scooters using NLP.
+This code analyzes public discourse about e-scooters in Almaty using NLP.

 ## Privacy Note
 Raw data from Meta Content Library is **not included** to comply with privacy terms.